epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

    * - /epics/generic-source
      - WS/ioc-adsimdetector
-     - A second - fixed location mount of the Generic IOC source repo
+     - A second - fixed location mount of the Generic IOC source repo to allow `ibek` to find it easily.
 ```

 IMPORTANT: remember that the container filesystem is temporary and will be